4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 bash sbin/init_env.sh
 ```
 Note:
 - This script requires root execution.
-Other scripts does not require root privileges.
+Other scripts do not require root privileges.
 - The script only modifies limit configurations, disabling swap and THP.

 ### Deployment